 Here we offer access to stories, games, and activities for 7 to 12-year olds (Fig. 4).
-The index page offers a reprint (PDF file) of an article by Liz Holden in Field Mycology (Holden 2003) describing a whole day of games and activities for 10-12 year-olds.
-A full kit of downloadable resources for these activities, which has been produced by Liz Holden, was added to the site in the summer of 2006.
+The page starts with a reprint (PDF file) of an article by Liz Holden in Field Mycology (Holden 2003) describing a whole day of games and activities for 10-12 yearolds.
+A full kit of downloadable resources for these activities, which has been produced by Liz Holden, will be added to the site later in 2006.